microsoft/vscode-dev-containers/README.md

 }
 ```

-Similarly, if you have a `docker-compose.yml` file, set these properties:
+For Docker Compose, you can [attach to an already running container](https://aka.ms/vscode-remote/docker/attach) or configure `.vscode/devContainer.json` with these properties:

 ```json
 {